LandonTClipp/LandonTClipp.github.io/docs/sysadmin/hardware.md

 A PCIe switch shuttles packets on the PCIe bus to different endpoints.
 It works in much the same way as a networking switch.

+### Bridge

+A PCIe bridge is a device that allows communication across two different PCIe busses.

 ### CLI Tools

 #### lspci